styluslabs/templates/README.md

 On `g.write-content`, the `width`, `height`, `xruling`, `yruling`, `marginLeft`, `papercolor`, and `rulecolor` attributes correspond to the values set in the Page Setup dialog.
 Page width, height, and color (as `fill`) must also be set on `rect.pagerect` in `g.ruleline`.
 Page width and height are also set on `svg.write-page`.

 Any content inside `g.write-content` after `g.ruleline` will be editable in Write.

+Multi-page templates can be created by adding additional pages (svg.write-page) to the template document.
+When editing the document in Write, the background of the last page will be duplicated when adding to new pages to the end.
+To prevent this, the class `write-no-dup` can be added to `g.ruleline`

+### PDF import ###

+On Linux or Mac, run `pdf2write.sh` can be used to generate a Write document with page images from the specified PDF as the page backgrounds.
+The script requires imagemagick and ghostscript or pdftoppm (from poppler-utils - a smaller install).